jeremyBanks/banksh/ideas/robust-error-handling.md

 There are two more-reasonable alternative behaviours, and I strongly suggest you set one of them: `shopt -s nullglob` will replace the glob expression with the empty string if it doesn't match, and `shopt -s failglob` will raise an error.

+Finally, you should set `shopt -s compat"${BASH_COMPAT=42}"` with the minimum Bash version you want to support, to reduce the chance of breakage in later versions.
+For Linux I usually target `42` (February 2011) but macOS only ships with `32` (October 2006).

 ## Conclusion

 Writing robust Bash scripts is tricky, but not impossible.
-Start your scripts with `set -euo pipefail; shopt -s inherit_errexit nullglob` and use [ShellCheck], and you'll be 90% of the way there!
+Start your scripts with `set -euo pipefail; shopt -s inherit_errexit nullglob compat"${BASH_COMPAT=42}` and use [ShellCheck], and you'll be 90% of the way there!

 ## Appendix 1: Bash manual description of the `-e`/`-o errexit` setting

-  [A1]: #appendix-1-bash-manual-description-of-raw-e-endraw-raw-o-errexit-endraw-setting
+  [A1]: #appendix-1-bash-manual-description-of-the-raw-e-endraw-raw-o-errexit-endraw-setting

 > Exit immediately if a pipeline (which may consist of a single simple command), a list, or a compound command (see SHELL GRAMMAR above), exits with a non-zero status.
 The shell does not exit if the command that fails is part of the command list immediately following a `while` or `until` keyword, part of the test following the `if` or `elif` reserved words, part of any command executed in a `&&` or `||` list except the command following the final `&&` or `||`, any command in a pipeline but the last, or if the command's return value is being inverted with `!`.
 If a compound command other than a subshell returns a non-zero status because a command failed while `-e` was being ignored, the shell does not exit.
 A trap on `ERR`, if set, is executed before the shell exits.
 This option applies to the shell environment and each subshell environment separately (see COMMAND EXECUTION ENVIRONMENT above), and may cause subshells to exit before executing all the commands in the subshell.
 >